GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
+> ### I think the best way to make JavaScript better would be to make it smaller.
+If we could just get it down to what it does really well and remove the features that add little or no value, it’s actually a better language.
 >
-> ~ *Gottfried Wilhelm Leibniz*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts